ibrarmunircoder/springboot-food-fiesta-k8s-terraform/README.md

 - Learn how to configure the **Terraform Helm Provider** to authenticate with AWS EKS
 - Implement the **ArgoCD App of Apps pattern** for managing multiple applications
 - Integrate **AWS Certificate Manager (ACM)** certificates with Kubernetes Ingress using annotations
 - Understand the difference between **IP mode and Node mode** in AWS Load Balancer Controller
+- Learn how to implement **EKS Pod Identity** to allow Kubernetes Pods to securely access AWS services by assuming IAM roles

 ---